code-sparrow/World-Happiness-through-Machine-Learning/README.md

 ### Visualizing all possible relationships between features in 2-dimensions

-* Made the Ladder score a Category by saying any value grater-than 6 is a 1 ("Happy"), and a 0 otherwise
+* Made the Ladder score a Category by saying any value greater-than 6 is a 1 ("Happy"), and a 0 otherwise

 * Red dots are "Happy"

 ![Categorical_Relationships](resources/Categorical_Relationships.png)

+# Multivariable Linear Regression

+Using all the features in a linear regression we obtained a score of `$R^2 = 0.745$` on the training set and a score of `$R^2 = 0.736$` on the test set from the year 2020.

 # Contributors